mwangdakota/pages-uswds-jekyll/_timeline/step-4.md

 description: Find out if your project is a good fit for the program. <br>Processing time&#58; Up to three weeks.
 ---

-We are currently updating our Project Pitch submission system and will add the new link as soon as it is available.
-Thank you for your patience.
+<span style="color:red;">We are currently updating our Project Pitch submission system and will add the new link as soon as it is available.
+Thank you for your patience.</span>

 <em>*Each small business can only submit one Project Pitch at a time and up to two Project Pitches per submission window.
 The submission windows for 2020 are:<br/>
  <br/>